krlvm/BeautySearch/README.md

 ### Is it safe and stable enough to use?
 Yes.
 As stated earlier, BeautySearch is something like a stylesheet.\
-Just in case, check the compatibility of your system: at the time of publication, BeautySearch was tested on Windows 10 versions 19H1-21H1, as well as on the latest Windows 10 Insider Preview build (Build 21390).\
+Just in case, check the compatibility of your system: at the time of publication, BeautySearch was tested on Windows 10 versions 19H1-21H2, as well as on the latest Windows 10 Insider Preview build (Build 21390).\
 If you ran into a problem after installation, see below.
-Windows 11 is not supported, and apparently there is no need for this.
+Windows 11 is supported since version 1.15.
+It has been tested on 22H2, but most of the tweaks should also work on 22H1.

 ### Bing Search stopped to work after installation
 BeautySearch is incompatible with Bing Search.
 If you live in an unsupported region, you won't even notice.\